Purchasing Card — Everything a Procurement Professional Should Know

 4. Prepaid Card

-This commercial card is a debit-based card.
+This commercial card is debit-based.
 It allows the user to pay now versus later as transaction amounts are already deducted from a funded account.

 5. Business Card